adamwebster/adamwebster.me/content/pages/tabini.md

 ## Installation

+Install to your gatsby site by running `npm install @adamwebster/tabini` or `yarn add @adamwebter/tabini`.

 After installing the theme by adding a reference to it in your `package.json` file add the following line to you plugins of you `gatsby-config.js`.

 ```js